-Note that in practice, we rather use an infinite loop, and insert an in the middle of the loop: the loop body usually includes preparations for the next iterations (e.g. lifting Bezout coefficients in a quadratic Hensel lift), which are costly and useless in the last iteration.
+Note that in practice, we rather use an infinite loop, and insert an if (mask == 1) break;

+in the middle of the loop: the loop body usually includes preparations for the next iterations (e.g. lifting Bezout coefficients in a quadratic Hensel lift), which are costly and useless in the last iteration.